All international students must have health and travel insurance while studying in New Zealand.

 - after you get to New Zealand at international orientation and enrolment.

 You’ll be covered for your travel to New Zealand either way.

 You are automatically registered under the Studentsafe Inbound plan when you accept your offer of admission.
 Your policy is activated when enrolment has been completed.
 Students do not need to fill application form for the Studentsafe Inbound plan.

 Insurance is a condition of your visa—if your policy lapses while you’re here, any visa applications you make in the future might not be approved.
 Your insurance cover is automatically renewed for one year for full degree students / one trimester for short course students.
 Find out more on how to renew your insurance.

-Other acceptable insurance policies
+Other acceptable New Zealand insurance policies

 If you don’t want to use Studentsafe-University, you can choose:

 If you choose one of these policies instead of Studentsafe Inbound University, you’ll need to: